SygWave/reconstruct.py/README.md

 * Run script with full direct link to YouTube channel or video

-## Test Cases
+## Testing

 * To test for bugs, try converting links:

   * With random capitalization in the platform name, and/or...

-  * ...with(out) parentheses at the end, and/or...
+  * ...with(out) a forward slash at the end, and/or...

-  * ...with extra URL query parameters at the end, and/or...
+  * ...with URL query parameters at the end, and/or...

   * ...with tracking information at the end